Skip to content

 You had a terrible workout on Thursday.
 Squats felt impossibly heavy.
 You cut the session short and spent the drive home wondering what went wrong — bad sleep?
 Not enough food?
 Stress from work?
 All plausible explanations.
 But without data, you are guessing.
 And single-point guessing is almost always useless because the human body fluctuates.
 Energy, mood, strength, and motivation shift day to day based on dozens of variables, most of which are invisible in the moment.

 Now imagine you had three months of daily symptom data.
-You open the log and see that Thursday was cycle day 25 — deep in the luteal phase.
-You scroll through previous cycles and notice the same pattern: energy ratings drop from a 4 to a 2 between cycle days 23 and 27, every single cycle, like clockwork.
+You open the log and see that Thursday was cycle day 25 — well into the luteal phase.
+You scroll through previous cycles and notice a tendency: energy ratings often dip from a 4 to a 2 somewhere between cycle days 23 and 27.
+It is not perfect clockwork — cycles vary, and so do you — but it is a recurring pattern in your own data.
 Suddenly the "terrible workout" is not mysterious or discouraging.
-It is predictable.
-And predictable means manageable.
+It is something you can anticipate and work around.

 That is the power of symptom tracking.
-Not any individual data point, but the patterns that emerge over time.
+Not any individual data point, and not a population average, but the patterns that emerge in your own body over time.

 What to Track Daily (And How)